Ghini/ghini.desktop/doc/imex.rst

 Importing and Exporting Data
 ============================

-Ghini offers several formats, custom and standard, for exchanging data with other systems.
+Ghini offers several formats for exchanging data with other systems, while additional formats may be provided in the form of plug-ins.

-The two central formats are: CSV, aiming at saving and restoring whole tables, and JSON, meant for selections and for non-destructive updating existing data.
-Additional formats may be provided in the form of additional plug-ins.
+For two formats (CSV and JSON) Ghini offers both import and export.
+CSV aims at saving and restoring whole tables.
+JSON is mostly meant for selections, for non-destructive updating existing data, for combining selections from different databases.

+A special case of import-export is handling ghini.pocket snapshots, and accepting collected updates from ghini.pocket instances.

-There is some support for exporting in Access for Biological Collections Data (ABCD) format.
+There is some support for exporting in Access for Biological Collections Data (ABCD) format, while export in BGCI format is provided by the Report plug-in in the form of a Mako Template.

 There is also limited support for exporting to an XML format that more or less reflects exactly the tables and row of the database.